Navbar button The Headteacher

 What should a nurture room look like?

-This process can be difficult, but the Nurture Room, with its calm and secure environment, really helps children to feel safe and able to talk more freely allowing us, as teachers, to substantially build on our nurturing ethos.
+This process can be difficult, but the nurture room, with its calm and secure environment, really helps children to feel safe and able to talk more freely.
+This allows us, as teachers, to substantially build on our nurturing ethos.

 Only once this first critical stage is complete can we decide upon the right course of action for each individual child.